hres/cfg-classification-service/README.md

-# Food Classification Service POC
+# Canada Food Guide Classification Service

 This project provides the Food Classification REST Service.
 The service uses Drools Decision Table to implement the classification rules.